 October Events in Montreal

-There are endless things to do in Montreal year-round.
-The city hosts many festivals in October as well as concerts and museum exhibits.
-Save time to check out the Montreal International Black Film Festival, which brings audiences the most beautiful new Black films, while creating a space to debate major cultural, social, and socio-economic issues.
+Save time to check out the Montreal International Black Film Festival, which brings audiences the lastest long and short-form films, while creating a space to debate major cultural, social, and socio-economic issues.
 The Magic of Lanterns in September and October highlights hundreds of handmade silk lanterns from China.
-Black & Blue is a primarily gay celebration but is non-discriminatory and includes men and women, straight and gay.
+Black & Blue is a massive party geared primarily towards an LGBTQ audience, but is non-discriminatory and is inclusive of everyone, straight and gay.